What do we do?

 Eligible patients will undergo tumour biopsy and blood collection prospectively for molecular profiling at a central laboratory and the results may be used to inform enrolment to PRIMUS studies.

-Over primary objective is to establish a mechanism and framework to recruit and screen patients with pancreatic cancer to perform molecular profiling, evaluation of circulating biomarkers, and enable enrolment to Precision-Panc PRIMUS studies.The Precision-Panc Master Protocol is only open at Glasgow Royal Infirmary and the Beatson West of Scotland Cancer Centre at this time.
+Our primary objective is to establish a mechanism and framework to recruit and screen patients with pancreatic cancer to perform molecular profiling, evaluation of circulating biomarkers, and enable enrolment into Precision-Panc PRIMUS studies.The Precision-Panc Master Protocol is only open at Glasgow Royal Infirmary and the Beatson West of Scotland Cancer Centre at this time.
 Further sites will open later in 2018.

 PRIMUS 001 - A PRECISION PANC CLINICAL STUDY